 Make no mistake.
 Customer Service Experiences operations are going through a major paradigm shift that threatens the survival of many companies.

-Nowhere is this paradigm shift more prevalent than in the financial services industry, where it’s created a new realty for businesses.
+Nowhere is this paradigm shift more prevalent than in the financial services industry, where it’s created a new reality for businesses.

 Financial services firms must adjust to this new reality as quickly as possible.
 Failure to do so poses a significant threat even to market leaders.

-To adapt to this new reality, companies must create exceptional, end-to-end customer experiences using every technique they can.
+To adapt to this new reality, companies must create exceptional, end-to-end support system using every technique they can.

-Creating customer experiences can help them tap this paradigm shift whether you’re a bank, an insurance company, or another type of financial services firm.
+Creating awesome experiences can help them tap this paradigm shift whether you’re a bank, an insurance company, or another type of financial services firm.

 Growing Customer Service Experiences Gap